duplojs/utils/docs/en/v1/api/clean/primitives/index.md

   link: "/en/v1/api/clean/"
 next:
   text: "Constraints"
-  link: "/fr/v1/api/clean/constraints"
+  link: "/en/v1/api/clean/constraints"
 ---

 # Primitives

-Business primitives are an alternative to raw TypeScript strings and numbers.
+Business primitives are an alternative to raw TypeScript string and number.

 Rather than manipulating bare values, each primitive is wrapped in a container.
 Result: safer, more explicit data, better aligned with the domain.

 ## Example

-a selected page is not a simple number, but a dedicated primitive, independent from any business entity.
+a selected page is not a simple number, but a dedicated primitive, independent of any business entity.

 <MonacoTSEditor
   src="/examples/v1/api/clean/primitives/first.doc.ts"